microsoft/jacdac-ddk/README.md

 ### Jacdaptors

 Jacdac can provide a convenient way to add functionality to existing electronics prototyping platforms including micro:bit, Raspberry Pi and Arduino.
 This requires suitable firmware to be developed and a physical layer adaptor that providing a suitable electrical interface to a Jacdac connector.
 We call this a _Jacdaptor_.

+A USB Jacdaptor allows a Jacdac bus to be connected to a laptop or desktop.
+WebUSB allows browser-based applications to connect to the Jacdac bus.

 ## Key elements of the Jacdac DDK